Last updated 14 April 2021

 .Renviron and restart RStudio.

 That’s it.
-If these things are in place, you will be auto-authenticated and ready to go when you attach (load) the
+If these things are in place, you can start processing right after loading the package.

 Now let’s try this thing out.

 The quickest and easiest way to OCR with DAI is through synchronous processing.
 You simply pass an image file or a pdf (of up to 5 pages) to the processor and get the result into your R environment within seconds.

 We can try with a sample pdf from the CIA’s Freedom of Information Act Electronic Reading Room: